lynshao/Lab.github.io/_pages/about.md

 About the Supervisor
 ======

-I am an Assistant Professor at the State Key Laboratory of Internet of Things for Smart City ([SKL-IOTSC](https://skliotsc.um.edu.mo/)), University of Macau, a Visiting Researcher at the Department of Electrical and Electronic Engineering ([EEE](https://www.imperial.ac.uk/electrical-engineering/)), Imperial College London, a Series Editor of IEEE Communication Magazine ([ComMag](https://www.comsoc.org/publications/magazines/ieee-communications-magazine/editorial-board)) for the track "Artificial Intelligence and Data Science for Communications", and an Editor of IEEE Transactions on Communications ([TCOM](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=26)) in the area of Machine Learning and Communications.
+I am an Assistant Professor at the State Key Laboratory of Internet of Things for Smart City ([SKL-IOTSC](https://skliotsc.um.edu.mo/)), University of Macau, and a Visiting Researcher at the Department of Electrical and Electronic Engineering ([EEE](https://www.imperial.ac.uk/electrical-engineering/)), Imperial College London.

 Please contact me by: